paymentslab/lab_systems/README.md

     webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""
     fooapp/               # ""

+NOTES

+* Glance needs to be defined as a hostname
+* Make sure to change the passwords in the group_vars/all file
+* TODO: quantum needs its own namespace and passwords